 When you look at the ingredient list, you'll find several chemicals, pesticides, biocides and preservatives that make up your can of paint.
 Common VOCs include xylene, formaldehyde, benzene and ethyl acetate.
 In particular, exterior paints are loaded with fungicides that can protect your home from mold and fungus growth but also give off strong, harmful odors.
 For this reason, you should never use exterior paint indoors.
 Interior paint has fewer chemicals, but it's still made with VOCs that contaminate the air while you're painting.

-Inhaling Paint Fumes Side Effects
+Inhaling Paint Fumes Side Effects & Symptoms

 - Itchy or watery eyes